TUDelft-PRIME-Books/Linear-Algebra/Chapter6/SymmetricMatrices.md

      \end{array}
 $$

 We bring in mind the column-row expansion of the matrix product.
+For two  $2\times 2$ matrices this reads

 $$
  \begin{bmatrix} a_{11} & a_{12} \\ a_{21} & a_{22} \end{bmatrix}